galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 #### ToolFactory collection outputs are handy for hiding dozens of tool outputs in a single history item

 - The plotter example uses an Rscript.
-- It generates as many random plots as you want.
+- It generates as many pairs of random plots as you want.
 - The script sends them into the the collection that appears in the history after the job runs.
 - The user's history shows only one new item after it runs.
 - That is a collection.
 When selected, objects linked to each plot will be listed for viewing.